 Thin and crispy crust - perfect for satisfying that pizza craving!

 - Cut your yucca into manageable "chunks" (I typically cut the root into 4-5 sections).
 Once you have these pieces cut, use your knife to peel off the thick waxy skin, exposing the white flesh beneath.
 You can quarter the yucca "disks" into wedges at this point, to help them cook faster, but that is optional.

 - Boil the yucca in a large pot for about 20 minutes, or until fork tender.

 - Line a large bowl or casserole dish with clear plastic wrap.
 Using a spatula, scoop out the yucca mixture into the plastic wrap lined bowl.
 The yucca puree will be VERY sticky (almost like glue).
-If you are having trouble with it sticking to your hands, coat them in a bit of palm shortening (this will also help moisturize dry hands and cuticles!).
+If you are having trouble with it sticking to your hands, coat them in a bit of (this will also help moisturize dry hands and cuticles!).
 Wrap the dough up in the plastic wrap, and place in the refrigerator to cool.
 You can keep the dough in the fridge for up to one day, or just for 30 minutes.

 - Add your pizza toppings.
 Using a pastry brush (or your fingers), lightly grease the edges of the pizza with the olive oil.
 This will let your outer crust look less dry and get a nicer golden brown.
 Any excess oil at the end can be drizzled over the rest of the pizza.

 - Cook Pizza at 375 for 50-60 minutes.
 The crust will be a light golden brown and feel firm on the outside with a slight softness in the center.